zaidhassanch/UsingTensorRT/README.md

 # UsingTensorRT
-A simple method for using TensorRT.
+A relevant code snippets for using TensorRT.
 Please provide feedback.

 I recommend using nvidia docker which gives TensorRT and drivers pre-installed.
 The following could be a useful link for pulling the code: https://marmelab.com/blog/2018/03/21/using-nvidia-gpu-within-docker-container.html